Terrario, a Terraria rewrite for the calculator

 Most recent update:

-The attached file contains the latest build of the game, as well as instructions and a screenshot compiling script.
+The attached file contains the latest build of the game, as well as instructions and a screenshot compiling script and map tool.

 The source code repository as well as early builds of the game can be found at this GitHub repo